kenmoini/rhacm-importer/README.md

 ## Usage - openshift-rhacm-importer.sh

-If you're importing an existing OpenShift cluster into RHACM you can do so by running some huge copy/paste commaned that fails on most shells, paste in a kubeadmin file, or point it to an API endpoint with a Token to access it - `openshift-rhacm-importer.{sh,yaml}` help you do that last one.
+If you're importing an existing OpenShift cluster into RHACM you can do so by running some huge copy/paste command that fails on most shells, paste in a kubeadmin file, or point it to an API endpoint with a Token to access it - `openshift-rhacm-importer.{sh,yaml}` helps you do that last one.

 Applying the YAML will create all the resources needed to do an API/Token import, but running the Bash script will apply the YAML and give you the API endpoint and Token as output.